Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-e3_v2/fly_e3_v2_pins.md

 ## Fly-E3-v2 Pinout Diagram

-{% include important.html content="The silk screen on the back of the Fly E3 V2 has 4 errors.
+{% include important.html content="The silk screen on the back of the Fly-E3-v2 has 4 errors.
 The EXP2 pin labeled A13 is Reset.
 The EXP2 pin labeled +5v is not connected.
 The Y driver socket STEP is PE4 and UART pin is PB6.
 The EXP1 pins labelled E14 and E15 are swapped.
 The diagrams below are correct." %}

 <a href="https://github.com/Mellow-3D/fly-e3-v2/blob/main/Hardware/fly-e3-v2-pinout.svg"><img src="https://raw.githubusercontent.com/Mellow-3D/fly-e3-v2/main/Hardware/fly-e3-v2-pinout.svg?sanitize=true"></a>